rogueco/user-management-tt/README.md

 Coverage leaves out the Blazor client, the worker host, EF migrations and DI wiring marked `ExcludeFromCodeCoverage` (`tests/coverlet.runsettings`). `make coverage` produces the same numbers locally with an HTML report.

+## Background

+- I did this exercise six years ago: <https://github.com/rogueco/infloTech>, in React rather than Blazor because that was the Inflo stack at the time.
+You'll see similarities.
+- The structure draws on architectures I've run in production before.
+Some are public, like
+  <https://github.com/rogueco/Dotnet5.Docker.Templates.PostGresMicroservice>; most are private.
+Parts of this code
+  are adapted from side projects that are live today in .NET, Go and Rust.
+- The engineers behind those ideas: William Kennedy (Ardan Labs, Go), Michael Stack, Robert C. Martin, Dave Thomas and Andy Hunt, Jason Taylor, Steve Smith (Ardalis), and Nick Chapsas.

 ## Decisions worth knowing

 - Services return a `ServiceResult` and one extension, `ServiceResultToActionResult`, maps it to a status code, so